hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 One such encoding, AR4SI {{?I-D.ietf-rats-ar4si}} is being standardized by the RATS working group.

-This specification defines how to convey evidence and attestation results in the TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.
+This version of the specification defines how to support the background check model in  the TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.
+Later versions of the specification will support the passport model as well.

 To give the peer information that the handshake signing key is properly secured, the associated evidence has to be verified by that peer.